UBC-DSCI/introduction-to-datascience-python/source/regression1.md

 * Evaluate K-NN regression prediction quality in Python using the root mean squared prediction error (RMSPE).
 * Estimate the RMSPE in Python using cross-validation or a test set.
 * Choose the number of neighbors in K-nearest neighbors regression by minimizing estimated cross-validation RMSPE.
+- Describe underfitting and overfitting, and relate it to the number of neighbors in K-nearest neighbors regression.
 * Describe the advantages and disadvantages of K-nearest neighbors regression.

 +++